Skip to main content

 All Kinds of Apps

-You don’t need to own any of these gadgets to take advantage of gardening apps on your smartphone or tablets, which may come with a tablet charger pack.
+You don’t need to own any of these gadgets to take advantage of gardening apps on your smartphone or tablets.
 There are a vast number of apps to help with almost every aspect of the garden, short of doing it for you.
 Apps for the garden can help with so many tasks: offer weather forecasts, help plan your garden, keep track of what you planted and when, monitor the number of hours of sunlight in a day, diagnose diseases, and even provide special social networks for gardeners.
 Among favorites for you to check out are Garden Plan Pro (a vegetable garden planner—$7.99 and worth it!), Into Gardens, Garden Time Planner and Garden Compass (all free).
 With all this technology, it seems the only work we have to do is the actual planting, freeing up more time to bask in the beauty of our gardens.

 Leave a Reply